hayotensor/mesh-template/README.md

 --local_rpc
 ```

-#### Register a node:
+#### Register a node

-<b>Note:</b> The client peer ID, bootnode peer ID, and bootnode are only for testing purposes.
+**Note:** The client peer ID, bootnode peer ID, and bootnode are only for testing purposes.
 In production, the client peer ID and bootnode peer ID should be generated beforehand and each have its own identity paths (the bootnode will be derived from the bootnode peer ID if utilized).
 The client and bootnode peer ID are required on-chain but not required to be used off-chain in the subnet.
 The bootnode is optional.

 Using **Alith**'s coldkey private key: